asayer-io/asayer-nunit/README.md

     this.markSession("Passed", "requirementId1230", testStatus);
 ```

-You can also rely on our REST API to do so by calling:
+You can also rely on our REST API by calling:

 ```
 Endpoint: https://dashboard.asayer.io/mark_session